ctfhacker/bombly/README.md

 ### Who's on First

 Now for the fun module.
-This was is still a work in progress (check out the code for all of the cases)
+This is still a work in progress (check out the code for all of the cases)

 ```
 words one <words> - Step 1 of Who's on First, lookup position